contingent workforce recruitment marketing

 What is employee retention?

-Employee retention is the organizational goal of keeping productive and talented workers and reducing turnover by fostering a positive work atmosphere to promote engagement, showing appreciation to employees, providing competitive pay and benefits, and encouraging a healthy work-life balance.
+Employee retention is the organizational goal of keeping productive and talented workers and reducing turnover by fostering a positive work atmosphere to promote engagement.
+This includes showing appreciation to employees, providing competitive pay and benefits, and encouraging a healthy work-life balance.

 Why employee retention is important

-Employee retention is important to team building and cohesion in the workplace so workers can come to trust and depend on each other.
+Employee retention is important for team building and cohesion in the workplace so workers can trust and depend on each other.

-Another negative effect of turnover is the impact to customers who notice that they're dealing with a continual flow of different people.
-High turnover typically signals consumers that there's something wrong with the organization or brand.
+Another negative effect of turnover is the impact on customers who notice that they're dealing with a continual flow of different people.
+High turnover typically signals to consumers that there's something wrong with the organization or brand.

 Business benefits of employee retention